La Mariée

-La Mariée (French for "The Bride") is a 1950 painting on canvas, measuring 68×53 cm, by Russian-French artist Marc Chagall.
+La Mariée (French for The Bride) is a gouache and pastel painting by Belarusian-French artist Marc Chagall, from 1950.
 It is held in a private collection in Japan.
 La Mariée was prominently featured in the 1999 film Notting Hill.

 The painting

-Chagall paintings often feature young women or couples, but in La Mariée the focus is on a singular young woman in quasi-wedding attire with a bouquet of flowers.
-Described by a Chagall fan as "an ode to young love", the woman is presented to the viewer in a bold and conspicuous fashion, as if the viewer is the one marrying her.
+Chagall paintings often feature young women or couples, but in La Mariée, the focus is on a young bride.
+Described by a Chagall fan as "an ode to young love," the painting presents the bride as if the viewer were the one marrying her.

 Colours

-The second peculiarity of La Mariée compared to the majority of other Chagall paintings is the choice of colors.
-The young woman is dressed in a red dress lively, with a virginal white veil draped over her head, while the background is mostly a mix of fresh and soft blue and gray.
-This effect allows the image of the woman to jump off the canvas and attract the viewer's attention.
-It is evident that Chagall has attempted to highlight the woman, as is tradition in every marriage.
+The second peculiarity of La Mariée, in comparison with other Chagall paintings, is the choice of colours.
+The young woman wears a red dress and a white veil, while the background is mostly a mix of blue and gray.
+This effect allows the image of the woman to jump off the canvas and draw the viewer's attention.